Global Convergence and Stability of Stochastic Gradient Descent: Stability Analysis

 Moreover, computing the trace of the variance of $\dot f(\theta,X)$, we recover

-which does not satisfy a bounded variance assumption.
+which does not satisfy a bounded variance assumption (choose $W_2 = 0$ and let $W_1 \to \infty$).
 Thus, any work that makes either a global Lipschitz bound on the gradient or a global noise model bound fails to apply to this simple recurrent neural network training problem.

 On the other hand, the problem does satisfy our assumptions.
 In particular, \begin{enumerate} \item \cref{assumption-flb,assumption-unbiased} are easily verified. \item Given that $\dot F$ is continuously differentiable, then compactness and continuity of the derivative of $\dot F$ imply that it is locally Lipschitz continuous.
 Therefore, \cref{assumption-local-holder} is satisfied. \item Moreover,